While vaginal atrophy isn’t fully reversible, a range of home and medical treatments, including estrogen therapy, can provide relief.

-Atrophy may also cause pain during intercourse and urinary problems.
-These problems may include:
+Atrophy may also cause urinary problems and pain during intercourse.
+Urinary problems may include:

 - burning and stinging while urinating

 - feeling the need to urinate more frequently

 These urinary issues almost always accompany vaginal atrophy symptoms.
 For that reason, these conditions are collectively known as genitourinary syndrome of menopause (GSM).

 Effective treatments for both VVA and GSM are available.